- Solicitors For Business

 Kernicterus Compensation Claims

 Kernicterus is a serious condition that affects newborn babies who experience severe jaundice when not treated properly or quickly enough by doctors, midwives or nurses.
 Families affected by kernicterus can make a claim to help them better understand what has happened and why, and to win the compensation essential for helping them deal with such devastating circumstances.
-JMW has developed a fantastic reputation for birth injury claims and we have successfully won several multi-million-pound kernicterus claims.
+JMW Solicitors has developed a fantastic reputation for birth injury claims and we have successfully won several multi-million-pound kernicterus claims.

-If you would like to speak to an experienced lawyer regarding a potential kernicterus compensation claim, or would like some clear, easy-to-understand advice from our team, call 0800 054 6512 or contact us using our online enquiry form.
+If you would like to speak to an experienced solicitor regarding a potential kernicterus compensation claim, or would like some clear, easy-to-understand advice from our team, call 0800 054 6512 or contact us using our online enquiry form.

 Vasili Kalisperas' kernicterus story